baxterdax/MuTTE/README.md

 ## Example Use Case

 Imagine you're managing email campaigns for multiple clients.
-With MaTTE, you can:
+With MuTTE, you can:
 1. Add each client as a tenant.
 2. Store their SMTP credentials securely.
 3. Use the API to send emails on their behalf.